How does Telegram's Passport service facilitate secure document sharing?

 One of the main advantages of Telegram Passport is convenience.
 Instead of repeatedly uploading personal documents to different services, users can simply grant permission to access their Passport.
 This streamlines the process and saves time, eliminating the need for multiple uploads and verifications.

 Another significant benefit is enhanced security.
-By encrypting the documents and storing them on Telegram’s servers, Passport ensures that sensitive information is protected from unauthorized access.
-This reduces the risk of identity theft and fraud, as the documents are securely stored and transmitted.
+By using end-to-end encryption, Telegram ensures that users’ personal information is protected from unauthorized access.
+This encryption method makes it extremely difficult for hackers or other malicious actors to intercept or decrypt the data.

 FAQ